As organic operations face unprecedented drought conditions in the western...

 The Farm Service Agency manages a Non-Insured Crop Disaster Assistance Program (NAP).
 While the deadline has passed for this year, application closing dates for 2015 coverage have been announced.
-Sign-ups for nursery crops close May 1, 2014, and other closing dates occur this year, so check out the schedule if you are thinking about applying.
+Closing dates are approaching August 1 for multi planting periods and September 1 for aquaculture, flowers, and Christmas trees, so check out the schedule if you are thinking about applying.
 This program provides financial assistance to producers of non-insurable crops when yields/inventory are less than 50% of expected or more than 35% of planting is prevented due to natural disasters, including drought.
 Producers must apply for coverage by the application closing date and pay a service fee (which is waived for producers who demonstrate limited resources).
 Producers with a 3-year non-farm average adjusted gross income greater than $500,000 are not eligible.
 Farmers have 15 days to file a Notice of Loss after noticing or experiencing loss.
 Click here for more information on NAP.
 Contact your local FSA office for more information.